January 2019 Newsletter

 & Student Success.
 This 1-unit course is designed for first-year students who fell

-into academic probation after their Fall 2018 semester.
-The course will highlight
+into Academic Notice after their Fall 2018 semester.
+The course will highlight holistic

-holistic student success by focusing on the foundations of personal narrative and
+student success by focusing on the foundations of personal narrative and community

-community history, personal responsibility, coping skills, learning strategies, and
+history, personal responsibility, coping skills, learning strategies, and intensive

-intensive academic planning and support.
-Four sections of this course are planned
+academic planning and support.
+Four sections of this course are planned to run this